- How to Do a Keyword Search

 A. ARROW will send you an email when you have vet or committee questions requiring your response.
 The email will include a link that will take you directly to your protocol, but you can also log in to ARROW on your own to look for assignments in you inbox.

-You can look at your review questions in one of three places:
+You can look at your review questions in one of two places:

 - on each individual page of your protocol through the “Edit Protocol” view